jmacc93/videogame-experiments/README.md

 Anyone can use anything I put here.
 You don't even need to attribute me.
 Its cool man.
 But if you *do* want to attribute me, then that's very nice of you.
 I also have a [donation page here](https://www.paypal.com/donate/?business=KJCNCAX9ARVZQ&no_recurring=0&currency_code=USD) if you really, *really* like what I'm doing here.
 And, I also have a [patreon page here](https://www.patreon.com/user?u=83778845) with (almost) literally nothing on it

+I'm primarily going to be using Godot engine because I like the idea of learning it, and its free :)

 Here's some mechanics that I want to try out (there are more that I don't have listed).
 Hopefully I can get through everything I add to this list in the next 4 months, or however long:

 - [ ] View movement based jumping control (eg: rotate view up while jumping to jump higher, etc)